Get the right information straight to your inbox

 Zoho and HubSpot are both CRM software designed for small and medium-sized businesses.
 They provide systems that make it easier for businesses to manage their interactions with their customers and prospective clients.

-Zoho CRM is one of the products by Zoho company, which develops business software solutions.
+Zoho CRM integration is one of the products by Zoho company, which develops business software solutions.
 Zoho’s most significant selling point as a CRM is the freedom of customization that comes with it.
 Zoho comes with an AI-powered assistant called Zia, which allows users to make voice commands.
 Besides, Zoho is feature-rich, making it a favorite tool for many small business owners.

-HubSpot CRM is also quite popular among businesses that use CRM solutions.
+HubSpot CRM is also quite popular among businesses that use a CRM solution.
 The CRM is offered by HubSpot, a software-as-a-service (SaaS) company that has been in the game for quite a while.
 The HubSpot CRM is free forever and includes a single portal for all the features, as opposed to Zoho, which offers multiple apps for different tasks.

 With so many similar features, how do you decide on the best CRM for your business?